Miley Cyrus and Liam Hemsworth Appear to Be on a Honeymoon With His Family

 by Corinne Heller | Sun., Dec.
 30, 2018 1:43 PM

-Did Miley Cyrus and Liam Hemsworth go on a honeymoon in Monatana...along with his family?
+Did Miley Cyrus and Liam Hemsworth go on a honeymoon in Montana...along with his family?

 Just before Christmas, after almost 10 years together, the two finally tied the knot at their Tennessee home in front of loved ones, including her parents, Billy Ray Cyrus and Tish Cyrus.
 Miley revealed the news the day after the holiday.